NFL Playoffs 2017: Bold Predictions For Conference Championships

 Brady will throw for three touchdown passes or more, Roethlisberger will throw for three touchdown passes or more, Rodgers will throw for three touchdown passes or more, and Ryan — you guessed it — will throw for three touchdown passes or more.

-If this prediction becomes reality, then fans could be in store for one of the greatest weekends in playoff football.
+If this prediction becomes a reality, then fans could be in store for one of the greatest weekends in playoff football.

 Both Road Teams — Wait For It — Win